Mitchzw/hello-world/README.md

 This repository was created as part of the "Hello World" Tutorial from GitHub Guides (https://guides.github.com/activities/hello-world/).

 I started learning python recently.
-I want to use it in future for data science, in particular for extracting relevant information for my work.
-I work as a postdoc in cell biology and would like to make use of the increasing amount of data available in this field.
+I work as a postdoc in cell biology and would like to make use of available data in my field but also improve the management of data I obtain from my experiments (imaging mostly).